 Practitioners must meet the following criteria to be eligible to participate in the Molina network.
 The Practitioner shall have the burden of producing adequate information to prove they meet all criteria for initial participation and continued participation in the Molina network.
-If the Practitioner does not provide this information, the credentialing application will be deemed incomplete and it will result in an administrative denial or administrative termination from the Molina network.
-Practitioners who fail to provide this burden of proof do not have the right to submit an appeal.
+If the Practitioner does not provide this information, the credentialing application will be deemed incomplete and it will result in an administrative denial or termination from the Molina network.
+Practitioners who fail to provide proof of meeting these criteria do not have the right to submit an appeal.